setastart/GalaxiaEditor/README.md

 - Configuration array builders help you build the array with type safety, code hinting and completion (in an IDE like PhpStorm).
 - Performant loading by caching a configuration file for every user.
 - Built-in advanced permission management.
+- Lists with joins from other tables, all filtrable.

 ### Core helper classes under `Galaxia` namespace include: